 psql -V again.
 If the error persists, use this alternative method to check the version:

 1. Enter the following command to locate the correct path to the psql utility:

 The output provides the full path to the psql utility.

-The resulting output shows you the current psql client version on your system.
+The resulting output shows the current psql client version on the system.

 This tutorial provided several effective ways to determine the PostgreSQL version number and how to deal with the "Command 'postgres' not found" error.